CHERTS/pg_repack_docker/README.md

 ### Additional utilities in this image

-This image contains the ability to run additional utilities that come with postgres - psql, pgbench, pg_dump and pg_dumpall
+This image contains the ability to run additional utilities that come with postgres - psql, pgbench, pg_dump, pg_dumpall, pg_basebackup, pg_restore, pg_verifybackup and pg_controldata

 For example, we can run pgbench in our cloud database like this:
 ```